sebhoerl/boptx/README.md

 - [ ] We already have unit tests, but not yet in the repository.
 Put them in.
 - [ ] We already have code for Bayesian Optimization.
 Cleanup and put it in.
-- [ ] Remove TODOs in simple examples
 - [ ] Write the example for eqasim Paris as desribed by TODO
 - [ ] Write the example for a standard MATSim simulation
 - [ ] Write the example for a standard SUMO simulation